 The Secret Behind Vintage Silk's Timeless Quality

-The secret's out: vintage silk is simply better than modern silk.
 If you’re a vintage girlie like me, you already know there's nothing quite like the luxurious feel of a vintage silk gown or skirt.
 So, what exactly makes vintage silk superior to modern silk?

 To understand the difference between vintage and modern silk, we first need to look at how it's made.
 Silk is produced through a process called sericulture, starting with silkworms raised on a diet of mulberry leaves.
 Once the worms mature, they spin cocoons from a single thread of silk.
 These cocoons are collected and boiled to soften the silk and, well, the worms inside obviously don't survive this process.
 The silk thread is then carefully unwound from the cocoons, combined into stronger threads, dyed, and spun into yarn.
 Finally, the yarn is woven into fabric, resulting in the luxurious silk material used for clothing.